wylyK/pawnder/contribution.md

 - Set up Flask for backend
 - Connect Firebase with Flask
 - Create CRUD API endpoint for user
-- Create API endpoint for matching pets, unmatch pet, get all pending match request, accept or reject a request
+- Create API endpoint for matching pets, un-match pet, get all pending match request, accept or reject a request
 - Create data model for Match object for matching pet
 - Connect with Firebase Storage
 - Add endpoint to allow user to upload avatar picture for pet and user profile